reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 ## Data
 All throughout the data science community, you will hear references to datasets.
 You will become familiar with the other popular datasets to which other learning platforms and conference speakers refer.

 Despite the fact that the dataset is provided, there remains the requirement to understand the data and the evaluation metrics.
 Contrary to popular belief, there is still "dirty data" which requires further investigation.
+Digging deeper into misclassified items begets adjustments to the algorithm.

 ## Portfolio Segment
 It is true, doing one Kaggle competition does not guarantee that you will be a data scientist.
 Neither does taking one class or attending one conference tutorial or analyzing one dataset or reading one book in data science.
 Working on competition(s) adds to your experience and augments your portfolio.
 It is a complement to your other projects, not the sole litmus test to one's data science skillset.